ripter/dcjam2024/README.md

 Now it's a place to play with my homebrew Dungeon Crawler engine.

+This is an *ENGINE* not a *library*.
+The difference is that an Engine runs the show and expects code to work for it.
+A library is something you load in your code and use.
+Engine is the inverse of a Library.

 ## Run
 The project is written with module javascript, so the only server requirement is a static server.
 You can use the server of your choice.
 I use python3 because it's part of my OS.